 Is Soy Good for You?
-Here's What the Science Says
+Here's What a Dietitian Has to Say

 Soy is a versatile, affordable vegan protein option.
 Whether or not you follow a meat-free diet, you have probably seen (and purchased) a variety of soy products.
 In recent years, soy has become a controversial food when it comes to health.
 We are here to set the record straight about this popular legume.

-Here is the nutrition for one serving (1/2 cup) of soybeans:
+Here is the nutrition for one serving (1 cup) of soybeans, or shelled edamame:

 - 188 calories